msyamsula/go-tutorial/README.md

 2. go (vscode exyension)

 useful command:
+cli:
 go mod init "module" --> create a module go mod tidy --> tidy up import export go mod edit -replace="web module"="local module"
+go:
+make(chan type) : make channel that can pass "type" data chanel<-data : send data to chanel variable<-chanel : wait value to be sent into channel, when that happen, set variable into that value fmt.Println(<-channel) : wait value to be sent into channel, when that happen, println it

 notes
 1. export only works for Capital variable or function